gatsbyjs/gatsby-source-wordpress-experimental/docs/plugin-options.md

 ### schema.requestConcurrency: Int

-The number of graphql requests to make per second.
+The GraphQL request concurrency limit when sourcing data from WPGraphQL.

-Default is `50`.
+Default is `10`.

 ```js
 {